devonmensching/Solitaire/README.md

 # Sort
 This is one of the assigments I had for my Operating Systems course (CSC438).
 It was an indviudal project, and we had one week to complete it.

+NOTE: The input should be set by setting the arguments in run configuartion.

 Here is the assigment: